aarsh121/Product_sales_campaign/README.md

 # Product_sales_campaign

-🖋 Product Sales Campaign 🖨
-This project was my final practical exam for my Data Analyst Professional certification with Python and SQL at DataCamp.
+This project obejctive was taken from DataCamp course.

 Synopsis 📋